AltahhanAi/Data_Science/docs/content/unit4/04_01c_loss_error_cos_function.md

         Return $\mathbf{w}*$

+Please watch the following video on the least squares.

+<iframe title="Linear regression models" width="450" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://mymedia.leeds.ac.uk/Mediasite/Play/f8cdb572ba67421d986e2b8ab9f2e07f1d" allowfullscreen msallowfullscreen allow="fullscreen"></iframe>

 ###Complexity of the Least Squares

 We refer to the computational costs (of how many primitive operations a process costs) time complexity.
 Space complexity focuses on how much memory (computational space) a process needs.
 Here we are mainly talking about time complexity.
-For example, the complexity of multiplying a vector of size $N$ with a row of size $D$ costs $N×D$ since a processor has to perform $N×D$ multiplication operations.
+For example, the complexity of multiplying a vector of size $N$ with a row of size $N$ costs $N×N$ since a processor has to perform $N×N$ multiplication operations.
 Estimating the time using number of operations provides a better reference in terms of time than actual time in seconds or milliseconds since machines varies greatly in processing power.
-We largely study operations in terms of main operations and we refer to this using the big O notation which ignores the small pieces of the calculations and concentrate on the dominant operations that takes the longest.
-We refer to the vector to vector complexity as $\mathcal{O}(N \times D)$.
-For a matrix of size $D×D$ and a vector of size N the multiplication operation costs $\mathcal{O}(D \times N)$.
+We largely study a set of operations costs in terms of the more costly operations and we refer to this using the big $\mathcal{O}$ notation which ignores the small pieces of the calculations and concentrate on the dominant operations that takes the longest.
+For example if an operation costs $2 N^{2}+N$ then its big $\mathcal{O}$ is $\mathcal{O}\left(N^{2}\right)$.
+We refer to the vector to vector complexity as $\mathcal{O}\left(D^{2}\right)$.
+For a matrix of size $N×D$ and a vector of size N the multiplication operation costs $\mathcal{O}\left(D^{2} \times N\right)$.

 We refer to the size of the extended input space, that comprise the original input space along the side with the dummy input $x_0=1$ as $\bar{D}=D+1$.
 The matrix $\left(\mathbf{X}^{\top} \mathbf{X}\right)^{-1}$ is the inverse of the matrix $\mathbf{X}^{\top} \mathbf{X}$ both of which is of size $\bar{D} \times \bar{D}$.
 Nevertheless, we will suffice by studying the complexity using $D$ since the difference is minor and to promote simplicity.